1916 World Series

 The 1916 World Series was the championship series in Major League Baseball for the 1916 season.
-The 13th edition of the World Series, it matched the American League champion Boston Red Sox against the National League champion Brooklyn Robins.
+The 13th edition of the World Series, it matched the American League (AL) champion Boston Red Sox against the National League (NL) champion Brooklyn Robins.
 The Red Sox won the Series four games to one, capturing their record-setting fourth World Series title.
 It was the first World Series meeting between the teams.